hopedeveloper08/university-chatbot/docs/rag-methods.md

 - Add a short, meaningful title or other metadata to each chunk during preprocessing.
 - During semantic search, compute similarity not only based on chunk content but also on metadata.
 - Improves the chance of retrieving more relevant and complete information.

+# Document Augmentation with Question Generation

+Sometimes, documents contain ambiguity or lack clear intent.
+Generating questions from the documents can help clarify the content and improve retrieval.

+### Purpose:
+- Makes the meaning and usage of the content more explicit.
+- Enhances the semantic richness of the knowledge base.

+### Method:
+- Use large language models (LLMs) to automatically generate question-answer pairs from the documents.
+- Store the generated Q&A alongside the original chunks.
+- During retrieval, match user queries not only with document chunks but also with generated questions to increase recall and relevance.